Jaazmeyn/nextjs-dashboard-ts-officialsite/README.md

 fetchInvoicesPages returns the total number of pages based on the search query

 ## Mutating Data
+### Server actions
+eliminate the need to create API to mutate data.

-Server actions: security through techniques like POST requests, encrypted closures, strict input checks, error message hashing, and host restrictions invoking a Server Action within a Server Component is **progressive enhancement** - forms work even if JavaScript is disabled on the client
+**security** through techniques like POST requests, encrypted closures, strict input checks, error message hashing, and host restrictions

+invoking a Server Action within a Server Component is **progressive enhancement** - forms work even if JavaScript is disabled on the client
+``
+'use server';
+``
-'use server';// react directive -> marking all the exported functions within the file as server functions These server functions can then be imported into Client and Server components, making them extremely versatile
+react directive -> marking all the exported functions within the file as server functions, which can then be imported into Client and Server components, making them extremely versatile integrated with next.js **cashing** where you can also revalidate the associated cache using APIs like revalidatePath and revalidateTag.

+behind the scenes of <form action={}> Server Actions create a POST API endpoint, thats why you don't need to create API manually

+extract the data from the
+``
+formData object
+``

- form: Server Actions create a POST API endpoint forms that have many fields use method with JavaScript's Object.fromEntries()
+forms that have many fields use method with JavaScript's Object.fromEntries()
 like:
 ``
  const rawFormData = Object.fromEntries(formData.entries())
 ``

-updating new data displayed in the invoices route, -> clear this cache(good for fast user navigation) and trigger a new request to the server. with the revalidatePath function from Next.js
+updating new data -> clear cache (good for fast user navigation) and trigger a new request to the server. with the revalidatePath function from Next.js

+Breadcrumbs: React component provides a breadcrumb navigation bar.
+It helps users navigate back to the list of invoices or other relevant pages.

+you'll need to pass the invoice id to update the record in your database dynamic route segment invoice id from the page params
+Fetch the specific invoice from your database Pre-populate the form with the invoice data
+Update the invoice data in your database